emagiz/emdocs/mds/howto/security-guide.md

 All other users don't have access to the cloud setup as there is no need for access because they can perform the relevant actions on the cloud via the eMagiz portal.
 For more information on how please see [eMagiz Cloud Management](managing-emagizcloud.md)

+#### Rights for installing

+To install a runtime in the cloud you need sufficient rights within the Deploy phase of eMagiz.
+For more information on that subject please see [5. eMagiz iPaaS Portal Security considerations](#5.-emagiz-ipaas-portal-security-considerations)

+#### Rights for running

+The VPC in the cloud runs on a Linux environment.
+Therefore the same logic applies as specified above for Linux systems.
+In Linux the service will be running under the local system account as per default.

 ## 4. Strengthen your data's security with encryption during transport